Macschrauber/Macschrauber-s-Rom-Dump/README.md

 VSS2 (Formatted) (Healthy)
 ```
 <br><br>
-### ==> I needed to encrypt the disk image as Gatekeeper flaggs it for containing Flashrom. <==
+### ==> I needed to encrypt the disk image, as Gatekeeper flaggs it for containing Flashrom. <==
 ### *The password is **rom**.*
 <br><br>

-If you encounter an error regarding an unknown developer when attempting to open the Dumper, macOS displays a message stating:
+If you encounter an error, regarding an unknown developer, when attempting to open the Dumper, macOS displays a message stating:
 ```macOS cannot verify the developer of```

 To allow the system to open the Dumper, perform a Ctrl-click on it and select open.